ooyala/ecology/README.md

 Testing with an Ecology
 =======================

+The Ecology library provides a simple hook for setting up an ecology for your application.
+Just require "ecology/test_methods" into your test or test_helper, then call set_up_ecology with the text of the ecology as the first argument.

 In production use, you'll probably never reset the ecology.
 However, in testing you may frequently want to, especially if you're testing a